Offbeat and Mellow, Eugene, Oregon Draws Retirees With Its Leafy Neighborhoods, Rich Cultural Scene, Academic Vibe and Progressive Outlook

 Cost of Living: Above the National Average

 When he first viewed Oregon's rich Willamette Valley, the future home of Eugene (population 165,000), New Yorker Eugene Skinner wrote to his sister, "I have found Paradise."
-And today, the area is still regarded by many as "Paradise," thanks to its lush landscape and proximity to both mountains and the Pacific Ocean.
-Located on the Willamette River 110 miles south of Portland, growing Eugene is nicknamed "The Emerald City," but it was first known as Skinner's Mud Hole.
+And today, the area is still regarded by many as "Paradise," thanks to its verdant landscape and proximity to both mountains and the Pacific Ocean.
+Along the Willamette River 110 miles south of Portland, growing Eugene is nicknamed "The Emerald City," but it was first known as Skinner's Mud Hole.
 The first college here was Columbia College, but after it burned down, town leaders raised funds to start a public university and the University of Oregon (UO) was founded in 1872.
 Today it is hard to overstate the influence that the University (population 25,000) has on the city.

 As in most cities, certain areas are nicer (and safer) than others.
 In Eugene, Whiteaker and West Eugene are best avoided.
-The downtown is full of funky shops but also transients and homeless people.
+The downtown is full of funky shops but also some homeless people.
 Areas north of the river are more conservative than areas south and west of the river where the University is located and the college atmosphere is most strongly felt.

-With the truly beautiful 250-acre University of Oregon at its core, Eugene embraces all things left-leaning.
+With the truly beautiful 295-acre University of Oregon at its core, Eugene embraces all things left-leaning.
 The city is a little grungy and a little funky, home to hippies, tie-dyed shirts, Birkenstocks and other visible vestiges of the 1960s.
 It has a deep tolerance for "alternative" lifestyles and a strong interest in environmentalism, and it has even had members of the Communist Party on its city council.

 Fairs and markets are plentiful, too.
 The Oregon Country Fair, held in late July, is a combination of outdoor musical festival and renaissance crafts fair.
 The outdoor Saturday Market features arts and crafts, food booths and music.
 Held each weekend from April to mid-November, it is a good place to shop for fun craft items and is the oldest weekly open-air crafts festival in the country.